7-Day Typing Plan: Boost Your Speed and Accuracy

 “I keep looking at the keyboard.”

-“I feel stuck at the same speed.”
+“I feel stuck at the same typing speed.”

 FAQ: 7-Day Typing Plan